 Bathroom remodeling can be a tricky business and mistakes, both big and small, are sadly common.
-So, to avoid these mistakes and others in your own project, work with an expert home remodeling contractor like Artisan Remodeling & Design!
+So, to avoid these mistakes and others in your own project, work with an expert home remodeling contractor like our company Artisan Remodeling & Design!

 But first, check out this list of our top bathroom remodeling mistakes and how to dodge them.